MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of Copilot in Excel visualizing financial projections.](./media/generative-ai/copilot-excel-visualize-projections.png)

+    > **Tip**: If Copilot suggests a different format for the data, enter the follow-on prompt `Visualize the data as a line chart.`.

 1. Select the option in the Copilot response to add the pivot chart to a new sheet and open it.
 Select the chart and then select **Design** to apply styles, change the chart type and other actions.
 At the end, you should have something that resembles this:

     ![Screenshot of Copilot in Excel adding a PivotChart.](./media/generative-ai/copilot-excel-chart-design.png)